 A pillar of Calgary's vibrant arts community since 1955.

 The Calgary Philharmonic celebrated 65 years as a pillar of Calgary’s vibrant arts community in 2020 and has grown to be one of Canada’s most celebrated live music ensembles.
 Led by Music Director Rune Bergmann, the Calgary Phil presents classical standards, pop favourites, bold collaborations, and cutting-edge new works, and attracts world-renowned guest artists and dynamic conductors.
 In a typical Season, the Orchestra welcomes over 100,000 visitors and, in 2017, launched its live-stream initiative — an immersive, digital concert experience for audiences around the world.
 Follow the Calgary Philharmonic @calgaryphil on Facebook, Instagram and Twitter, and register for email updates at calgaryphil.com/newsletter.

 At the start of the 2017/2018 Season, the Orchestra welcomed Norwegian conductor Rune Bergmann as Music Director.
 His elegant interpretations and reputation as an inspiring and profound musician continue to attract the attention of orchestras around the world.
 He has been Principal Guest Conductor of Lithuania’s Kaunas City Symphony Orchestra since 2013 and Artistic Director of Norway’s innovative Fjord Cadenza Festival since its inception in 2010.
-Maestro Bergmann entered this role with a prominent vision to showcase the Calgary Philharmonic on the world stage.
+Maestro Bergmann entered this role with a prominent vision to showcase the Calgary Phil on the world stage.

-The Calgary Philharmonic was created in the 1955 merger of the Alberta Philharmonic and the Calgary Symphony.
-Performing in Calgary’s Grand Theatre to a small but enthusiastic audience at first, the Calgary Philharmonic gained wider attention in 1957 with the completion of its first home, the Jubilee Auditorium.
-As the audience grew and public acclaim heightened, in 1985 the Calgary Philharmonic moved to its permanent home in Arts Commons’ Jack Singer Concert Hall, one of North America’s most acoustically acclaimed venues.
+The Calgary Phil was created in the 1955 merger of the Alberta Philharmonic and the Calgary Symphony.
+Performing in Calgary’s Grand Theatre to a small but enthusiastic audience at first, the Calgary Phil gained wider attention in 1957 with the completion of its first home, the Jubilee Auditorium.
+As the audience grew and public acclaim heightened, in 1985 the Orchestra moved to its permanent home in Arts Commons’ Jack Singer Concert Hall, one of North America’s most acoustically acclaimed venues.